byt3bit/primesym/index.md

 ## GMiMC

 Generalized MiMC is an extension of the MiMC family.
-The two branch Feistel network is extended using well studied generalized Fesitel structures.
+The two branch Feistel network used in MiMC is extended using well studied generalized Fesitel structures.
 This block cipher family is used with a fixed key to build GMiMCHash in a Sponge mode.
 The main advantage of GMiMC is that it allows to use samller field sizes (compared to MiMC) to construct a hash function which has same security level as MiMCHash.